 Looking at data like this, it becomes clear that nearly every online campaign aiming to increase lead generation or conversions deserves a dedicated landing page.
 Additionally, any campaigns segmented by persona should provide a different landing page aimed at specific buyer personas.

 Compare this landing page encouraging a customer to claim free Lyft credits to this one encouraging people to become Lyft drivers.
 While they do not represent similar offers, they also acknowledge two huge differences in personas.
 The driver page is encouraging, with a person-centered image seeming to promise opportunity, and a headline to match.
 The credit offer page is much more to-the-point, telling people they can benefit from essentially doing some of Lyft’s marketing for them.
 By treating each visitor according to their unique values and goals, Lyft is better able to persuade people to convert to action.

-What Situations Can Landing Page Marketing Help With?
+How Can Landing Page Marketing Campaigns Help?

 Landing pages bridge the gap between initial interest and a conversion action.
 As such, brands should use them nearly anytime they move from an initial offer or promise to a completed deal.
 Otherwise, someone may get distracted along the way.

 Marketo provides a brilliant example related to this PPC ad using the term “motorcycle accident lawyer.”
 Without a landing page, a click could dump the person onto a confusing and cluttered homepage.
 They are forced to find the related content they were promised through the wording of the ad.
 On the other hand, a purpose-built landing page provides an instant portal to the services they were looking for.

 Based on this information, landing pages are ideal for performance-based media like: